 But this is not entirely true, the missing piece of the puzzle can be a big one akin to the hour hand, but you’re too close to see the wood from the trees.
-So in this situation, the best course of action – and counter to the typical organisational rules of investigation – when you’re faced with Conspiracy and Incompetence is to open it all up to transparency and like two clocks, side by side, people will see the truth.
+So in this situation, the best course of action – and counter to the typical organisational rules of investigation – when you’re faced with Conspiracy and Incompetence: is to open it all up to transparency and like two clocks, side by side, people will see the truth.

 Unfortunately, not many inquiries do this, which is why upon reviewing a recent description of a pitiful, arduous and wholly self-injurious, slide into the shitpit of conspiracy and incompetence, I’ve chosen to share this salubrious bit of insight right now.
 As usual when I read a big report, I go Nerd Diving into the references, the data and the details and very quickly I spotted an ugly old clock, not pointing where it should.

 I’ve only ever missed one reprobate and over the intervening years, I’ve got really annoyed imagining that they’d be up to the same bigoted, arrogant shithousery somewhere else.
-A classic ignorant, private school narcissist, who I’m sure was completely self-congratulatory after narrowingly escaping a sudden dose of unwanted transparency.
+A classic ignorant, narcissist, who I’m sure was completely self-congratulatory after narrowly escaping a sudden dose of unwanted transparency.
 But Gravity has been kind and slowly gathered the shit left behind him over many years into a nice neat trail, the far end of which, was very pleased to receive my 600 page clock, to compare with.